dpsframework/jade-platform/README.md

 ```

-- **2. Through an official Maven-OpenJDK connector: using docker with the following instruction**
+- **2.- Through an official Maven-OpenJDK-17 imagen: using docker with the following instruction**

 You can run a Maven project by using the Maven Docker image directly, passing a Maven command to docker run: